gvwilson/thirdbit/_posts/2014/2014-01-15-bootcamp-for-librarians.md

   </ul>
   <p>
     ...The 3am realization is that many, many "introduction" to programming materials start at the 1&rarr;10 transition.
-    But learners start at the 0&rarr;1 transition&mdash;and a 10-line program has the approachability of Everest at that point.
+    But learners start at the 0&rarr;1 transition–and a 10-line program has the approachability of Everest at that point.
   </p>
 </blockquote>
 <p>